ychab/mymoney/docs/installation.rst

     virtualenv <NAME> -p python3

-4. install dependencies with pip (see :ref:`installation-deployment-production` or :ref:`installation-deployment-development`)
+4. install dependencies with pip (see :ref:`installation-backend-production` or :ref:`installation-backend-development`)

-5. configure the settings (see :ref:`installation-deployment-production` or :ref:`installation-deployment-development`)
+5. configure the settings (see :ref:`installation-backend-production` or :ref:`installation-backend-development`)

 6. export the ``DJANGO_SETTINGS_MODULE`` to easily use the ``manage.py`` with the proper production setting.
 For example::